Menu

 Court Allows Exide to Abandon a Toxic Site in Vernon.
 Taxpayers Will Fund the Cleanup

 A bankruptcy court ruling will allow Exide Technologies to walk away from its closed battery recycling plant, a source of toxic lead contamination in Vernon, a predominately Latino community in southeast Los Angeles County.
-Dr. Gina Solomon of PHI’s Tracking California program testified on the dangers to the community, and especially to young children, of lead poisoning from Exide’s polluting facility.
+Dr. Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, testified on the dangers to the community, and especially to young children, of lead poisoning from Exide’s polluting facility.

 • Los Angeles Times